mutalat1/HomeworkSolution1/README.md

 # HomeworkSolution1
+## Creating a calculator using C++

 A Calculator Using Only Variables.

-## This project is a simple calculator created using only variables.
+### This project is a simple calculator created using only variables.
-## It also includes a solution for the first lecture's assignment on variables and data types.
+### It also includes a solution for the first lecture's assignment on variables and data types.